sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 # LLM Document CLI Bot with Rag

-A cli based chatbot which helps in reading the context of given documents (PDF)
+A cli based chatbot which helps in reading the context of given documents (PDF).

+## Introduction
+Welcome to chatbot system!
+This README file will guide you through the setup, configuration, and usage instructions for the system.
+Additionally, it will provide details on integrating Vectordatabase (Qdrant) and replacing the default embedding model with an alternative one.

 ## Installation